 Sciatica develops when the nerve is pinched, which is most often due to a herniated disc.
 In addition to pain, you may also experience tingling, numbness, and muscle weakness.

 Treatment for lower back pain begins with conservative therapies such as physical therapy.
-But when your pain persists despite medical treatment, it’s time to consider the interventional and regenerative therapies available at Pain Consultants of Michigan.
+But when your pain persists despite medical treatment, it’s time to consider the interventional and regenerative therapies available at Pain Consultants of Michigan/ A & R Therapies.

 These are a few examples of the treatments Dr. Madala uses to relieve your lower back pain: